 Jackknife with Ball Pass

-The jackknife is one of the best core exercises one can do.
-Add a ball to the mix and you’ve made it that much more fun and challenging.
+The jackknife is one of the best core exercises you can do, and adding a ball makes it even more fun and challenging.

-Forewarning, this movement requires a bit of coordination so go at a pace that is comfortable for you.
+A little heads-up: this exercise takes some coordination, so go at a pace that feels comfortable for you.

 Lie flat on the floor with your legs straight and arms extended overhead, holding a ball.

-When you lift your limbs again, pass the ball from your feet to your hands and come back down.
-Repeat the action.
+On the next lift, pass the ball from your feet back to your hands and lower down again.
+Repeat the motion.

 Shoulder Taps